maslovakate/AWS-DE-Certification/README.md

 Columnar storage format optimized for analytics.
 Allows for efficient compression and encoding schemes.

 When to Use:
-- Analyzing large datasets with analytics engines.
+- Analyzing large datasets with analytics engines;
-- Use cases where reading specific columns instead of entire records is beneficial.
+- - Use cases where reading specific columns instead of entire records is beneficial;
 - Storing data on distributed systems where I/O operations and storage need optimization.

 Systems: Hadoop ecosystem, Apache Spark, Apache Hive, Apache Impala, Amazon Redshift Spectrum.